-Rensselaer is responsible, under federal law (section III of the NIH Guidelines for Research Involving Recombinant DNA Molecules), for the approval and supervision of the appropriate performance of all research and teaching activities that involve recombinant DNA or synthetic nucleic acids.
+Rensselaer is responsible, under federal law (Section III of the NIH Guidelines for Research Involving Recombinant DNA Molecules), for the approval and supervision of all research and teaching activities that involve recombinant DNA or synthetic nucleic acids.
 Additionally, the IBC reviews research involving agents regulated by the USDA, the CDC and other biological material deemed to be potentially hazardous.

-The IBC reviews and monitors all research involving the following materials, regardless of the source of funding:
+The IBC reviews, approves and monitors all research involving the following material, regardless of the source of funding:

 - Plasmids and transposons

 - Human and non-human primate cells, tissues and fluids

 - All pathogens and select agents

 IBC applications must be submitted by an RPI Principal Investigator.